jongann-lee/jongann-lee.github.io/content/project/Bulnabi/index.md

 ---
 title: Autonomous Quadrotor System for Payload Delivery
-summary: created an autonomous quadrotor capable of detecting and avoiding obstacles, automatically landing on a designated landing area, detecting a pre‑determined delivery point and delivering a payload to it.
+summary: Created an autonomous quadrotor capable of detecting and avoiding obstacles, automatically landing on a designated landing area, detecting a pre‑determined delivery point and delivering a payload to it.
 tags:
   - Quadrotor
   - PX4-Autopilot